NasreddineAnani/tradingApi/README.md

-*For Shopify : I chose to showcase this project because it's not too simple and has a lot of things to discuss about (business, scaling, unit tests, integration tests).*

 # Trading Api

 This project is composed of three module.
 The `Application` module is used to launch the `Stock api` and the `Trading api`.
 The `Stock api` contains fake data representing the price of differents stocks in time.
 The `Trading api` use the `Stock api` data and enable user to make trades.